-Parcel Area (Acres) Existing Deve One Existing or Future Dwelling elopment Status No Existing or Future Dwelling At least 3 but less than 6 No TDRs available 1 TDR available At least 6 but less than 20 1 TDR available 2 TDRs available At least 20 but less than 26 3 TDRs available Available TDRs equals number of acres less 3
+Parcel Area (Acres) Existing Deve One Existing or Future Dwelling elopment Status No Existing or Future Dwelling

+At least 3 No TDRs 1 TDR available

+but less available

+than 6

+At least 6 1 TDR 2 TDRs available

+but less available

+than 20

+At least 20 3 TDRs Available TDRs

+but less available equals number

+than 26 of acres less 3

+E TDD 00

-- F. TDRs available for properties of 26 or more acres. - One of the chief methods of fulfilling the vision in the Comprehensive Plan to "keep it rural" is to permanently protect the land that is currently scenic land or has the potential to become scenic.
+- TDRs available for properties of 26 or more acres. - One of the chief methods of fulfilling the vision in the Comprehensive Plan to "keep it rural" is to permanently protect the land that is currently scenic land or has the potential to become scenic.
 In order to encourage preservation of scenic property and to balance the total number of TDRs in

 - the city, property without scenic potential is valued at a lower rate than property with scenic potential. - 2.
 A landowner owning more than 26 acres of land intending to sell development rights is given 0.8 development rights for acre of base area owned, plus an additional 0.4 development rights for every acre of land in a scenic view area.
 At the same time, the City will calculate the available development rights using the following calculation to calculate TDRs: - a.
 Multiply the acres of base area by 0.8. - b.
 Multiply the acres of scenic view area by 0.4. - c.
 Multiply the acres of base area to be transferred to the City by 0.5. - d.
-Add these figures. - e.
-Subtract three TDRs per dwelling or reserved dwelling site located on the property, or five TDRs if the dwelling or dwelling site is in the scenic view area to determine the base number of TDRs. - f.
+Add these figures. - Subtract three TDRs per dwelling or reserved dwelling site located on the property, or five TDRs if the dwelling or dwelling site is in the scenic view area to determine the base number of TDRs. - f.
 The total of this equation is equivalent to the number of TDRs available from the property. - G. Reservation for future dwelling sites.
 Any additional dwelling sites reserved on the property will reduce the number of TDRs available by three per dwelling site, or five per dwelling site located in the scenic view area. - H. Public dedication.
 A landowner transferring land to the City shall submit a transfer of title to the City Council for approval.
-All transfers of title shall be recorded with the county superior court before final assessment of available TDRs. - Preliminary assessment of available TDRs. - 1.
-Generally.
+All transfers of title shall be recorded with the county superior court before final assessment of available TDRs. - I. Preliminary assessment of available TDRs. - Generally.
 A landowner may seek a preliminary assessment of available TDRs by submitting the following documentation to the Zoning Administrator: - a.
 A site survey that identifies parcel lines, total site area, and base area.